murinicanor/entropybroker/readme.txt

 On systems with one or more USB devices attached (can be simple as a keyboard or a mouse) you can use server_usb.
 This needs to run with root access.
+This program measures the response time of a device.
+This program can be compared to server_timers as it measures the difference between the clock of the pc and the clock in the usb device.

 On systems without any hardware available for retrieving data, one can, as a last resort, using eb_server_ext_proc.
 This command can